dotnet/machinelearning/docs/code/IDataViewImplementation.md

 # On Loaders, Data Models, and Empty `IMultiStreamSource`s

-When you run TLC you have the option of specifying not only *one* data input, but any number of data input files, including zero. :) This is how [the examples here](../public/command/DataCommands.md#look-ma-no-files) work.
-But there's also a more general principle at work here: when deserializing a data loader from a data model with an `IMultiStreamSource` with `Count == 0` (e.g., as would be constructed with `new MultiFileSource(null)`), we have a protocol that *every* `IDataLoader` should work in that circumstance, and merely be a
+When you create a loader you have the option of specifying not only *one* data input, but any number of data input files, including zero.
+But there's also a more general principle at work here with zero files: when deserializing a data loader from a data model with an `IMultiStreamSource` with `Count == 0` (e.g., as would be constructed with `new MultiFileSource(null)`), we have a protocol that *every* `IDataLoader` should work in that circumstance, and merely be a